theisaachome/spring-professional-exam/notes/001-spring-core/011-015-questions.md

 ## **What is a `BeanFactoryPostProcessor`?.**

-`BeanFactoryPostProcessor` is an interface that contains single method postProcessBeanFactory, implementing it allows you to create logic that will modify Spring Bean Metadata before any Bean is created.
+`BeanFactoryPostProcessor` is an interface that contains single method `postProcessBeanFactory`, implementing it allows you to create logic that will modify Spring Bean Metadata before any Bean is created.

 ##  **What is it used for?**

 `BeanFactoryPostProcessor` does not create any beans, however it can access and alter Metadata that is used later to create Beans.

 ##  **When is it invoked?**